abruzy/JavaScript-Todo-App/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-1. enter player's name
-2. click on start game button
+1. create a project
+2. create a task under a project
-3. each player select a cell
+3. select projects to see task
-4. the same symbol on all rows, columns or diagonal indicate winning

 <!-- ROADMAP -->